 Foreshore management is important for the conservation of shorebirds.
 Shorebirds feed on macrobenthic invertebrate fauna including polychaete crustaceans, molluscs or insects on intertidal coastal mudflats.
 On saline or freshwater inland mudflats, diptera (fly) larvae are an important food.
 Nutrient inputs, sedimentation rates, tidal regimes, periodic flooding and natural habitat mosaics may all contribute to a resilient, productive mudflat that benefits shorebirds.
-The quality of the mudflat is dependent upon maintenance of the broader wetland system and surrounding catchment.
+The quality of the mudflat is dependent on maintenance of the broader wetland system and surrounding catchment.

 In general the importance of feeding flats is enhanced if the feeding area is larger.
 The relative density of shorebirds tends to be higher in larger areas e.g. larger than 30 hectares, although there are exceptions, particularly where habitat loss has occurred.
 Fragmentation of feeding flats should be avoided as it divides larger feeding areas into smaller ones thereby reducing bird numbers.